 Babe liked to distance himself from the other scouts, preferring to sit alone; not wanting to discuss players he was interested in.
 He used to tell me that he wanted a young player to “wake him up” and once they did, he’d hone in on their every move.

-There was one particular spring day in 1957 while watching the Cleveland Indians that a young kid stood out.
+There was one particular spring day in 1957 while watching the Cleveland Indians prepare for a doubleheader against the Giants that a young kid stood out.
 There was something about his quiet demeanor and powerful left-handed swing that reminded Babe of a former teammate named Lou Gehrig.
 After taking his swings on the field, the kid ran out to right field to shag.
 That’s when Babe got up from his seat and approached Indians manager, Kerby Farrell.

 “Who’s the kid in right field?”
 Babe asked.